PurdueRM/PurdueRM-Wiki/docs/algorithm/operations/onboarding/how_onboarding_works.md

 nav_order: 1
 ---

-### Overview:
-This season, we have designed two project options for members to choose from.
-You must select and complete one of the following projects before the second meeting:
-1. **Computer Vision**: Detect the Earth in the famous Pale Blue Dot image
-2. **SWE / ROS2**: Explore our code pipeline and write software to receive a message published by our robot
-3. **ML**: Create an image classifier model (very difficult).

 You should have already filled out the Google Form to join the team (if not, DM `@tomdonel`).
 Within 48 hours of filling out the form, you will receive an email with your login information to the development server.

 ***